-Travelers with a valid US visa can travel to the US with the visa for the purpose for which it was granted.
-Travelers with a valid visa do not need to apply for an ESTA.
+Travellers with a valid US visa can travel to the US with the visa for the purpose for which it was granted.
+Travellers with a valid visa do not need to apply for an ESTA.

 Want to know more?
 Read about the ESTA or about the US visa.

 - • How do you handle personal information?